twse/random-stuff/README.md

 These pages are available in four versions.
 Thanks to Norman De Forest, Canada for creating his protest pages through his now-defunct website in the Chebucto Community.

 * **Web page not available** (Old Android browser) - The original page has the Android logo at the top.
 The link refers to a page at the **@Macarlo, Inc** site (the domain expired on July 2013).
 * **Cannot find server** (Internet Explorer 6 - Windows XP RTM, SP1 and SP2) - This page uses javascript links.
 Default encoding tag and HTML color setting removed.
+In Windows XP SP3 the page added stuff related to network diagnostics (not included in the page).
 * **Internet Explorer cannot display the webpage** (Internet Explorer 7 & above - Windows XP and Vista) - In this page is a button labeled **Diagnose Connection Problems**, when pressed it will do nothing (the original page opens up the network diagnostic tool).
 Default encoding tag removed.
 * **This page can't be displayed** (Internet Explorer 11) - In this page is a button labeled **Fix connection problems**, when pressed it will do nothing (the original page opens up the network diagnostic tool).
 This browser removed the option to change the connectivity in the file menu.
 In order to make the page look like computers not connected to the internet, remove the style parameter in `notConnectedTasks` and change the heading and title to **You're not connected to the internet**.
 * **DNS error** (Wii Internet Channel)
-* **Mozilla credits page in French** - Instead of the contributor list from the original page (see the link at the beginning) it shows a translated message.
+* **Mozilla credits page in French** - Instead of the contributor list from the original page in English (see the link at the beginning) it shows a translated message.

 ## Translations of EasyPaint into multiple languages
 All translations are in ts format (edited via Qt Linguist or other program).
 The list of generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) (line 109).